Article I. Name and Purpose

 Section 1.
 General.
 The Association shall be governed by a Board consisting of up to twenty Alumni Members, whose rights and privileges have not been revoked or suspended.
 The Board shall be responsible for the management, oversight and active conduct of the affairs of the Association.
 The Board shall meet after due notice not less than once every three (3) months.
 More than one third of the members of the Board then in office shall constitute a quorum.
 The presiding officer may, at his or her discretion, use Robert’s Rules of Order to conduct the meeting.

 Section 2.
 Term of Office.
-Board members shall be elected for a term of three (3) years by the voting membership of the Association.
+Commencing with the election of Directors at the Annual General Meeting to be held in 2018, the successor of each Director whose term expires at such meeting shall be elected for a term expiring at the Annual General Meeting to be held in 2019; for the election of Directors at the Annual General Meeting to be held in 2019, the successor of each Director whose term expires at such meeting shall be elected for a term expiring at the Annual General Meeting held in 2020; and for the election of Directors at the Annual General Meeting to be held in 2020 and for the election of Directors at each annual meeting thereafter, each Director shall be elected for a term expiring at the next succeeding Annual General Meeting.
 The results of the election shall be announced at the Annual General Meeting.
 The term of office shall begin at the next meeting of the Board following the Annual General Meeting.
-Terms of directors shall be staggered in such a way that the terms of office of approximately one-third of the directors shall expire each year.
 In the event that there is a vacancy in the position of Director, the President may nominate a qualified Alumni Member of the Association as a Director who shall take office upon confirmation by a majority vote of the Board for a term to extend until the next Annual General Meeting.

 Section 3.
 Nominating and Election Procedures.